axelbaumgarten21/nasaGroupProject/README.md

 someSite.

 Web to test is nasa.gov

-The main purpose of the websire is to provide information about NASA missions, crue, space stations.
+The main purpose of the website is to provide information about NASA missions, crew, space stations.

 Authors: